-- All members of staff have a responsibility to: - Provide a safe environment in which children can learn. - Be aware it can happen here and safeguarding is everyone's responsibility. - Actively promote welfare and safeguarding, including online safety, of pupils. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication. - Be prepared to identify children who may benefit from early help. - Understand the early help process and their role in it. - Understand the school's safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Know how to maintain an appropriate level of confidentiality and the importance of recording and information sharing. - Understand the wider definitions of peer on peer abuse and be aware of specific issues such as cyberbullying, sexual violence, sexual harassment and exploitation as set out in KCSIE Part 1 and Annex B. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection
+• All members of staff have a responsibility to:

+- Provide a safe environment in which children can learn. - o Be aware it can happen here and safeguarding is everyone's responsibility. - Build trusted relationships with children and young people that facilitates communication. - o Actively promote welfare and safeguarding, including online safety, of pupils. - Know what to do if a child tells them that he or she is being abused or neglected and understand the impact abuse and neglect can have upon a child. - Understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusted relationships which facilitate communication. - Be aware of indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of the school, inside and outside of home and online. - To exercise professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect to identify cases of children who may be in need of help or protection. - Reassure a child that they are being taken seriously and that they will be supported and kept safe; never give the child the impression that they are creating a problem by reporting any form of abuse and/or neglect; and never make a child feel ashamed for making a report. - Be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child. - o Understand the early help process and their role in it. - Understand the school's safeguarding policies and systems. - o Undertake regular and appropriate training which is regularly updated. - Be aware of the process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - Know how to maintain an appropriate level of confidentiality and the importance of recording and information sharing. - Understand the wider definitions of chid-on-child abuse and be aware of specific issues such as cyberbullying, sexual violence, sexual harassment and exploitation as set out in KCSIE Part 1 (and Annex A) and Annex B. - Be aware of the indicators of abuse and neglect so that they can identify cases of children who may need help or protection. - Be aware of the school's child-on-child abuse policy, anti-bullying strategy and the role they play in preventing and responding to child-on-child abuse.